 How do you get SIRVA?

 MAYBE.
 SIRVA treatment includes steroid injections, physical therapy, time, and surgery in severe cases.
 There are a variety of different ways to treat SIRVA, although a full recovery is not a guarantee.
-In a best-case scenario, your case of SIRVA can be helped by some simple rest.
-However, most cases are more complex than that.
-Some intense regimens of physical therapy can lead to a reduction of your symptoms and can help you regain your range of motion in your arm.
-In addition, there are regimens or oral steroids and injections that can help facilitate recovery.
-However, some cases of SIRVA may be permanent and can lead to a loss in full usage of your arm due to the impact on your shoulder.
+In a best-case scenario, SIRVA treatment can be just some simple rest.
+However, most cases of SIRVA injury are more complex than that.
+Some intense physical therapy can reduce shoulder pain and help you regain the range of motion in your arm.
+Steroid injections also help reduce shoulder pain and inflammation.
+However, some cases of SIRVA may be permanent and can lead to a permanent loss of full range of motion.
+Dig a little deeper on SIRVA

-Once you have seen a physician and have been diagnosed with SIRVA (bursitis, frozen shoulder, etc), you need to document the extent of your injuries and the damages that you have suffered from them.
+Once you have seen a physician and were diagnosed with SIRVA (shoulder bursitis, frozen shoulder, adhesive capsulitis, etc), you need to document the extent of your injuries and the damages that you have suffered from them.
 You should seek out an experienced vaccine injury attorney who can tell you what your legal options are.
 Symptoms of SIRVA are debilitating and SIRVA treatment can be expensive because of high insurance deductibles and out-of-pocket costs.
 SIRVA is a recognized injury from vaccinations like the flu shot by the Vaccine Injury Compensation Program.
 Our vaccine injury lawyers at Sadaka Law can help you file a claim with the VICP.
 This fund exists to pay people who have suffered injuries from vaccinations like you.

 Is SIRVA Recognized as a Compensable Injury?

-How Much Compensation Can I Receive for Shoulder Injury as a Result of Vaccine Administration?
+How much can I potentially receive for Shoulder Injury as a Result of Vaccine Administration?